 L’Oreal is now working on the best ways to use this valuable learning to reach as many of their retail employees as possible.
 We found the methodology was really welcomed and can be easily repeated in the field.

-To find out more about virtual action learning, sign up to our webinar on 26th January.
+To find out more about virtual action learning, listen to our webinar – What’s in a voice?
+The art of listening.